Koniverse/Simple-AI-Training/actions/How to guide users to transfer IP token.md

 The metadata you need user to input includes:
 - recipient address: the wallet address of the receiver
 - amount: amount of token to be transferred.
 Amount must be greater than 0.
-All of the above information is required; when they have input every information, you'll text a sending request with all the information listed in the metadata, then ask users to agree to start the sending process.
+- token: the token to be transferred.
+It can be 1 of 4: IP, USDC, USDT or WETH All of the above information is required; when they have input every information, you'll text a sending request with all the information listed in the metadata, then ask users to agree to start the sending process.

 If users agrees, you'll text a confirmation message with the following format